NEW CATALOG ARRIVES MID DECEMBER! COUNTDOWN TO 2024 STARTS NOW

 Watering Details:

-Keep fairly moist—at least 1" per week, more during particularly dry spells.
+Keep fairly moist—at least 1" per week, more during particularly dry spells to avoid bud drop.

 Soil pH: